 202:242.
-AMERICAN SOCIETY.
-4 credits.
+AMERICAN SOCIETY 4 credits.

-A coverage of the impact of traditions behind American values and the impact and influence of values on American society and thought.
-Emphasis is placed on role of individual in American life.
+A coverage of the impact of traditions behind American values and the impact and influence of 202:247.

-202:247.
 SURVEY OF BASIC ECONOMICS.
-5 crédits.
+5 credits.
 A survey of basic economic principles and issues.
 An introduction course designed for those students who intend to take only one course in economics.
 Included are discussions of: economic systems; exchange, money, and banking; national income, employment, and fiscal policy; and current domestic economic problems.